Visiting Barcelona in February

 9. Take in the Views from Montserrat

 With a name literally meaning “serrated mountain”, these jagged peaks are one of the best places in Barcelona to get a view of the city up on high.
 You can get there either by an old-fashioned rack railway or a cable car, or for the sporty types you can also walk up.
 It’s also a great spot for rock climbing, particularly the Cavall Bernat.
 Stop by and see the abbey atop the mountain, with its 12th-century carving of Our Lady of Montserrat.
-For more on Montserrat, including tour options, head here.
+For more on Montserrat, including sights and public transport, head here, or check Get Your Guide’s website to compare tour options.

 10. Go for an Exclusive Wine Tasting